Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `topic.mappings`

 > [!IMPORTANT]
-> This configuration implements the same concepts already presented in the [Record Routing](#record-routing-maptopic_nameto) section.
+> This configuration implements the same concepts already presented in the [Record routing](#record-routing-maptopic_nameto) section.

 Semicolon-separated list of mappings between source topics and Lightstreamer items.
 The list should describe a set of mappings in the form: